trumpetkern27/LaTeX_renderer_for_Excel/README.md

 ## 🙏 Acknowledgments

-- I thank my Creator for enabling me to create such a thing
+- I thank my Creator for enabling me to create such a thing.
-- I often will say that Excel is the pinnacle of man's creation
+- I often say that Excel is the pinnacle of man's creation.
-- It is shocking how there has not been a way to render LaTeX code in Excel up until now
+- It is shocking how there has not been a way to render LaTeX code in Excel up until now.

 ## 📞 Support